o7g8/blog/content/posts/linux-oracle-odbc.md

-# Making ODBC work with APL/Linux and Oracle
+# Making Oracle ODBC driver working with Dyalog APL/Linux

 There are two alternative ODBC implementations available on Linux: [unixODBC](http://www.unixodbc.org/) and [iODBC](http://www.iodbc.org).You can read about differences between the projects in the article on StackOverflow [What are the functional differences between iODBC and unixODBC?](https://stackoverflow.com/questions/7548825/what-are-the-functional-differences-between-iodbc-and-unixodbc).
 At the time of writing, the unixODBC is more actively developed than iODBC.

 Another reason I'm looking into ODBC on Linux is because I want to get working DB API in Dyalog APL (described in the [Dyalog APL SQAPL Interface Guide](http://docs.dyalog.com/17.0/SQL%20Interface%20Guide.pdf)) on Linux with Oracle database.
 The API supports unixODBC, therefore the rest of article will concentrate on unixODBC.

-## Choice of an Oracle ODBC drivers, available on Linux
+## Choice of Oracle ODBC drivers, available on Linux

 There is number of Oracle ODBC driver implementations: